The 5 Kosas or Strata of the Mind

 5. In the bodiless mind there is no doership, no feeling of pleasure or pain

-Partially, nerve fibres are necessary for the perception of pleasure and pain.
+This is because nerve cells and, partially, nerve fibres are necessary for perception of [physical] pleasure and pain.

 6. The sight of ghosts is created by the cittáńu (mind-stuff) in concentrated thought

-A frightened, indignant, or hypnotized person can attain temporary concentration of the mind.
+When in a frightened, indignant, or hypnotic state, a person attains temporary concentration of the mind.

-• In such a case, his mind-stuff takes the form of the object imagined.
+- His mind-stuff then takes the form of the object imagined.

-• He sees the vision of one’s thought
+In such a state, one sees the vision of one’s thought externally as well.

 Thinking about ghosts and spirits in solitude, he or she sees them also in the open.

-The external vision of the internal thought may be termed as positive hallucination.
+I call the external vision of the internal thought as “positive hallucination”.

-Conversely, in such a state of mind even the actually existent object may appear as non-existent.
+Conversely, in such a state of mind an existing object may appear as non-existent.

 Those that say that they have seen a ghost do not lie.
 Only the delusion of the mind appears to them as visual perception.

-If hypnosis be thoroughly introspective, one may mistake one’s own entity for a spirit or ghost.
+If hypnosis is thoroughly introspective, one may mistake one’s own entity for a spirit or ghost.

 Theomania or theophanic possession is also of the same variety.

-Behind the mechanism of fruits of actions is the divine desire of benevolence.
+Even behind the requital of an act (the fruits that follow the completion of an act) lies the divine desire of benevolence.

 The punishment for an evil act teaches one to keep away from evil doings.

-When a vehement desire for emancipation wakes up in a person, he or she attains his or her sadguru [true spiritual preceptor] on the strength of that desire.
+When a vehement desire for emancipation wakes up in a person, he attains his sadguru on the strength of that desire.

 9. Only Brahma is the guru, no one else